oVirt/ovirt-site/source/release/3.5.1/index.html.md

 ### ovirt-iso-uploader

+**Fixed in oVirt 3.5.1**
-**Fixed in oVirt 3.5.1 RC1**
+ - Uploading to nfs domain fails with UnboundLocalError **Fixed in oVirt 3.5.1 RC1**
  - ERROR: Problem connecting to the REST API.
 Is the service available and does the CA certificate exist?